With his award-winning design for downtown Lagos, Hermann Kamte looks to set a timber trend.

 “My country is home to the second large expanse of forest on the African continent,” he says.
 “Growing up in a built environment dominated by concrete, I kept asking myself the same questions.
 Are we blind or lazy?
 Why can’t we use this sustainable resource that surrounds us?“

-Born in Cameroonian capital Yaounde, Kamte began studying timber construction when he was at school.
-Graduating from the EAMAU (Ecole Africaine des Métiers de l’Architecture et de l’Urbanisme) in Togo in 2016, he went on to found the Hermann Kamte & Associates (HKA) atelier in his birthplace soon afterwards.
+Born in the Cameroonian capital Yaounde, Kamte began studying timber construction when he was at school.
+Graduating from the EAMAU (Ecole Africaine des Métiers de l’Architecture et de l’Urbanisme) in Togo in 2016, he went on to found the Hermann Kamte & Associates (HKA) atelier in his birthplace soon afterward.
 It didn’t take long for his love of wood to shine through.

 Rising to the Challenge

 Home to over 16 million people, today the Nigerian city of Lagos sprawls across more than 1000 square kilometres.
 As with many African cities, rapid economic growth is now driving frenetic, poorly planned construction, which is generally outward rather than upward.